-For those looking to get granular, the ever-fascinating Reasonably Sound isn’t focussed only on music but with how certain sounds happen or are created, and why we interpret them the way we do.
+For those looking to get granular, the ever-fascinating Reasonably Sound (opens in new tab) isn’t focussed only on music but with how certain sounds happen or are created, why we interpret them the way we do, and even the ecological effect of our shifting tastes when it comes to music as a physical product.
 You won’t need a doctorate yourself to follow, thanks to some sympathetic explanation, but it can get quite science-heavy in parts so is perhaps not for the most casual of listeners.

 Tiny Desk Concerts

-NPR’s All Songs Considered podcast, a weekly voyage of music discovery, could easily have made this list, but the Tiny Desk has become so iconic it would feel negligent to leave it from this list.
-The conceit again is simple: NPR gets some of the world’s most interesting and exciting artists, crams them into a small space and has them perform stripped-back versions of their work.
+NPR’s All Songs Considered (opens in new tab) podcast, a weekly voyage of music discovery, could easily have made this list, but the Tiny Desk (opens in new tab) has become so iconic it would be remiss to leave it from this list.
+The concept again is simple: NPR gets some of the world’s most interesting and exciting artists, crams them into a small space and has them perform stripped-back versions of their work.
 You’ve likely seen a few on YouTube, but their availability as audio-only makes them ideal for the commute.

 The Horne Section Podcast